-We have, over the years, made several enhancements to the way we operate in order to improve our environmental performance, the most recent of which being the introduction of a carbon offsetting program.
+Over the years, we have made several enhancements to the way we operate in order to improve our environmental performance, the most recent of which being the introduction of a carbon offsetting program.

 Under the auspices of our ISO 14001 certification, we analyse all our activities to determine the amount of carbon dioxide (CO2) that they produce, including: